 - This means that areas hit by radiation 25 times higher than the average natural background radiation are still relatively harmless.

 3. So how ‘hot’ is Chernobyl?

 So why did they evacuate Chernobyl?
 Worldwide, government policy about radiation has been influenced by a few suspicious papers decades ago that simply assumed there was no safe lower level of radiation.
 It’s an assumption extrapolated mathematically down to very low levels of radiation that is often not verified by empirical science.
 It’s called the Linear No Threshold model and just assumes there is no safe lower level.
 Many scientific academies now question whether this old mathematical model survives modern scientific observation.
 (See my LNT page).
 But because of some scientific power plays back in the day, it’s the model that informs government policy.
 It is behind the ‘guesstimate’ that the 1986 Chernobyl disaster will eventually kill 4,000 people.
-The reality may be far, far lower.
-As the wiki says:

 In comparison, coal kills 2.7 million people a year, or nearly 52,000 people a week!
 Even by the over-conservative ‘no safe limit’ model, coal kills about 2 Chernobyls every day!
 But that’s based on the LNT.
 It turns out the 1,200 ‘babushka’s of Chernobyl’ who returned to live there shorty after being evacuated are outliving those who left!
 It seems evacuation stress is worse than radiation.